You Raise Me Up: "Söknuður" dispute

 heard the song while living in Iceland.
 The Performing Rights Society of Iceland analyzed both songs and found a 97% similarity between them, stating that the songs are "musically identical" except for just two notes.
 It was disclosed at a press conference that Groban had "Söknuður" played for him in 2007, who reacted in an 'alarmed' fashion.
-He then admitted that the two songs were similar and he didn't know where the inspiration came from.
+He then admitted that the two songs were similar and he didn't know where the inspiration had come from.
 Later, singer Edgar Smári performed "Söknuður" in English to outline the similarities.

-In April 2019 the United States District Court of the Central District of California granted summary judgment in favor of Løvland and Graham, "finding that it is not substantially similar to Icelandic song Soknudur as a matter of law, and excluding plaintiff's expert musicologist's reports as unreliable, unhelpful, and inadmissible."
-The court acknowledged that the songs have similarities, but accepted the argument that those similar parts were not necessarily Helgason's own work in the first place; substantially the same material is in Danny Boy and other old public-domain songs.
+In April 2020 the United States District Court of the Central District of California granted summary judgment in favor of Løvland and Graham, "finding that it is not substantially similar to Icelandic song Soknudur as a matter of law, and excluding plaintiff's expert musicologist's reports as unreliable, unhelpful, and inadmissible."
+The court acknowledged that the songs have similarities, but accepted the argument that those similar parts were not necessarily Helgason's own work in the first place; substantially the same material is in "Londonderry Air" (the melody of "Danny Boy") and other old public-domain songs (it also list a Johnny Mathis song "When a Child Is Born" which, ironically, was made before "Söknuður", and which also used similar melodies and pitches).

 Popularity

+When issued as a CD single, the Secret Garden version of "You Raise Me Up" charted at number 103 on the UK Singles Chart in May 2002.
+Despite this modest initial success, the song has since become a major hit around the world, having been covered more than 125 times.
+Irish singer Daniel O'Donnell's version reached number 22 in the UK in December 2003.
+Brian Kennedy released his own solo recording of the song in the same month, reaching number 91.
+Another solo version of the song by Brian Kennedy also found success as part of a three-song EP entitled "George Best – A Tribute".
+Credited to Brian Kennedy and Peter Corry, the song was backed with a version of "The Long and Winding Road" by Peter Corry and a medley performed by both Kennedy and Corry, with the EP reaching number four in the UK in January 2006.

-Although the original version did not chart internationally, the song has now been covered more than 125 times.
-Irish singer Daniel O'Donnell's version debuted at its peak position, number 22, in the UK Singles Chart on the week of 7–13 December 2003.
-It fell to number 35 the following week.
-It fell off the top 100 three weeks afterwards.
-Christian group Selah's version, included in their 2004 album Hiding Place, peaked number two on Billboards Hot Christian Songs and Christian Airplay on the week ending 25 June 2004.
-This recording was nominated for Song of the Year at the 2005 Dove Awards and appeared on WOW Hits 2005.
+Christian group Selah's version, included in their 2004 album Hiding Place, peaked at number two on Billboards Hot Christian Songs and Christian Airplay in June 2004.
+This recording was nominated for Song of the Year at the 2005 Dove Awards.